sir-dunxalot/ember-tooltips/README.md

 };
 ```

-Each Option corresponds to a class on the Ember namespace.
+Each option corresponds to a class on the Ember namespace.
 For example, `addTo: ['Input']` corresponds to `Ember.Input`.

 You can disable all reopening of classes by seting `addTo` to a falsy value or empty array: